clogwog/staticimagesrc/README.md

 ## Notes
 - The element factory name is `staticimagesrc`.
+- Supported file extensions are determined by the URI's path extension: `png` -> PNG decoder; `jpeg`, `jpg`, `jpp` -> JPEG decoder.
-- The plugin performs a one-time PNG decode and optional scale at startup; subsequent buffers reuse the same memory.
+- The plugin performs a one-time image decode (PNG or JPEG) and optional scale at startup; subsequent buffers reuse the same memory.
 - For NV12/I420, software color conversion (BT.601 full-range) is used.